An Attorney For Discharging Taxes In Bankruptcy

-If the obligation is due fewer than three years from the date the return was due, it is considered a priority tax and could not be discharged.
-Many liabilities that are three years or older from the due date of the return may result in a bankruptcy discharge of the taxes because they are not considered a priority tax.
+If your tax obligation is due fewer than three years from the date the return was due, it is considered a priority tax and cannot be discharged.

-Keep in mind that if you are in business, any withholding taxes due from payroll for your employees will not result in a discharge of them in bankruptcy.
+Keep in mind that if you are in business, any withholding taxes due from payroll for your employees are priority taxes and not eligible to be discharged in bankruptcy.